anfraz7/anyas-little-textbook/_pages/04-sample-timeline.md

 These are some times I deviated from the timeline which caused a few headaches.
 Hopefully writing about them can save you some headaches!

-1. **Waiting too long to make a good working list of PhD programs.** I knew 5 advisors at different schools that had caught my eye over the summer, but I didn’t put much effort into finishing out that list until mid November (yikes!).
-My goal was to apply for 8-9 schools total.
-The schools I added to my list in November were rushed and not the best choices for me.
+1. **Waiting too long to make a good working list of PhD programs.** By the end of the summer, I had a list of 5 schools with advisors that I was super excited to apply for.
+My goal was to apply for 8-9 schools total, but I didn’t put much effort into finishing out that list until mid November.
+A few schools I added to my list in November were rushed and not the best choices for me.
 If I had taken more time to contemplate, I would have come up with a better list.

-2. **Waiting too long to look into fee waivers.** I didn’t realize how many opportunities there are to get fee waivers until pretty late in the process!
-Big thanks to my friend Rachel (whose PhD guide I linked in the intro) for letting me know about the BigTen FreeApp waiver.
-There’s more fee waiver information in the corresponding tab.
+2. **Pushing my GRFP statement of purpose a little too close for comfort.** The GRFP is one of the earliest deadlines in the traditional grad school application timeline.
+It was the first big statement of purpose that I had to submit, and it came together in about....half a week.
+A grad student I worked with was very kind to use our weekly research meeting as an editing session, and in the end I submitted something I felt pretty good about.
+Don't underestimate the challenge of the SOP!

 ### anti-mistakes I made

 These are the times that I stuck to my timeline that I think paid off the most.

-1. **Scheduling lots of editing sessions with professors, grad students, and the writing center early in the fall.** Writing a grad school statement of purpose came very unintuitively for me.
-Luckily, I identified three trusted advisors early on (a successful grad student, a professor, and an ODS representative) who showed me immense patience when reading my statement of purpose, GRFP proposal, and Churchill proposal early in the semester.
-Eventually, my statement of purpose morphed into the final form that I submitted to all my PhD applications, and I think giving myself the time to have trusted advisors tear it apart early on was vital.
+1. **Scheduling lots of editing sessions with professors, grad students, and the writing center way before PhD applications were due.** Writing a grad school statement of purpose came very unintuitively for me.
+As I mentioned above, I underestimated the task of writing my SOP for my early fellowship applications.
+Luckily, I identified a few trusted advisors mid fall (particularly a successful grad student) who showed me immense patience when reading my statement of purpose.
+Eventually, my SOP morphed into an essay that I was excited to submit to all my PhD applications.

 2. **Securing my recommendation letter writers in the summer.** You don’t want to be stuck worrying about your letter writers once the semester starts!
 I also chose to lean on two of my three letter writers as advisors who supported me through the application process, so I knew that they were involved and committed to writing me a good letter.